5 Tips for Keeping Your Critical Distance While Proofreading

 If you find yourself stuck on a specific passage in a document, try reading it out loud.

-This makes you engage with each word rather than just skimming through.
-It also means you can literally “hear” problems with the flow of text, which is hard when just looking at the page.
+This approach forces you to engage with each word rather than skimming.
+You can literally “hear” problems with the flow of the text, which is much harder to do when simply reading silently.

-Despite the advice in the previous point, though, we don’t suggest trying to read sentences out loud backwards.
-If nothing else, this might sound a little satanic to anyone nearby.
+Despite the advice in the previous point, though, we don’t suggest trying to read sentences out loud backward.
+If nothing else, it might sound a little satanic to anyone nearby!

 3. Focus on One Type of Error at a Time

-This may be slower, so it can feel counterintuitive.
-But it can help when you’re finding a document difficult to follow as you only have to look for one problem on any given pass.
+This can feel slower and somewhat counterintuitive.
+But it’s extremely helpful when you’re finding a document difficult to follow; you only have to look for one problem type on any given pass.

 4. Take a Break

 If the deadline allows, take some time away between passes.
-Ideally, this will involve getting some rest and time away from your computer.
-After all, something that looked impossible in the evening often looks much more manageable after a good night’s sleep!
+Ideally, this includes rest and distance from your computer.
+Often, problems that seem insurmountable in the evening look more manageable after a good night’s sleep!

-The same applies when proofreading long documents.
-Nobody can concentrate indefinitely, so if you try to read tens of thousands of words in a single sitting, you will make mistakes.
-But if you plan your time and take regular breaks, your work should improve accordingly.
+The same logic applies to long documents.
+Nobody can concentrate indefinitely, so trying to read tens of thousands of words in a single sitting will inevitably lead to mistakes.
+With proper planning and regular breaks, you’ll be able to focus on the text more effectively.

 5. Share the Work

-Sometimes it’s better to share the burden!
-If you’ve copy edited an entire novel manuscript, for instance, and the client asks you to proofread it as well, you may want to suggest a fresh pair of eyes for the final check, especially if you’ve already read through it several times.
+Sometimes, it’s better to share the burden.
+If you’ve copy edited an entire novel manuscript, for instance, and the client also asks you to proofread it, you may want to suggest bringing in a fresh pair of eyes for the final check – especially if you’ve already read it multiple times.

-This might seem like a big step – turning down work can be scary if you’re not sure where the next job is coming from.
-But the more familiar you are with a document, the harder it is to maintain critical distance (this is part of why people shouldn’t proofread their own work).
-And if you can’t focus on the fine detail of the text, you’re more likely to make mistakes.
+This might feel like a big step – turning down or dividing work can be intimidating if you’re unsure where the next job is coming from.
+But the more familiar you are with a document, the harder it is to maintain critical distance (one reason why people shouldn’t proofread their own writing).
+If you can’t focus on the fine details, you’re more likely to overlook errors.

-By passing the final check on to another proofreader, you avoid this problem and (with any luck) end the day with a happy client.
-And this doesn’t have to be a one-way street!
-If you pass on work to another freelancer, they’re usually happy to repay the favor in the future.
+By passing the final check to another proofreader, you avoid this pitfall and (with luck) end up with a happy client.
+And this doesn’t have to be a one-way street: If you refer work to another freelancer, they’ll often be glad to return the favor in the future.

 Becoming A Proofreader

-Good editing isn’t just about maintaining critical distance from the text.
-For more advice on effective proofreading, from common spelling errors to watch out for to helpful tips on finding work as a freelancer, try our Becoming A Proofreader course.
-Sign up for a free trial today and find out how proofreading could work for you without even paying a penny!
+Good editing isn’t just about maintaining critical distance from the text – it’s also about developing strong foundational skills and knowing where to find consistent work.
+For more advice on effective proofreading, from spotting common spelling errors to building your freelance business, try our Becoming A Proofreader course.
+Sign up for some free lessons today and find out how proofreading could work for you!

 Your email address will not be published.